-Most court runners request are completed within two to four business days, depending on the county.
-Our court runners begin working on your request right away, to return your results as quickly as possible, but we are sometimes dependent upon the court’s record search procedures, the court’s hours of operation and other local factors for that county.
-There are many counties who provide online access to their full records, and requests can be returned within one business day, while other counties require a court clerk to perform all searches, putting us at the mercy of the court!
+Most court runner requests are completed within two to four business days, depending on the county.
+Our court runners begin working on your request immediately, to return your results as quickly as possible, but we are sometimes dependent upon the court’s record search procedures, possible holidays, the courthouse’s hours of operation and other local factors at play in that county.
+There are many counties who provide online access to their full records, and requests can be returned within one business day, while other counties require a court clerk to perform all searches, putting some at the mercy of the court!

-Some counties complete their clerk searches more quickly than others, depending on the court’s hours, staffing, and how the records are archived.
-Clerk searches in Nevada counties, for example, are usually returned within 8-10 business days, while counties in Maine are returned within 10-20 business days.
-Merrimack county in New Hampshire is an exception and can take 25-30 business days to return the results.
-You will be notified by email as soon as your request is complete, and the results will be available in your account.
+Some counties complete their clerk searches more quickly than others, depending on the court’s hours, staffing and how the records are archived.
+Clerk searches in Nevada counties, for example, are typically returned within 8-10 business days, while counties in Maine are returned within 10-20 business days.
+Merrimack county in New Hampshire can take 25-30 business days to return the results, but that is by no means standard.
+In any event, you will be notified by email as soon as your request is complete, and the results will be available in your account.
 If you have questions about a specific county you’d like to request from, feel free to contact us for more information.

 If you requested records from a county criminal court, we will return any felony and misdemeanor convictions, going back at least 7 years.
 Our researcher will return a case abstract of any convictions in the selected county, for that individual.

 Felony crimes tend to be more serious and are generally crimes where the court can order a prison or jail sentence with a length of at least a year and a day.
 Misdemeanors are lesser crimes that result in a lighter jail sentence in county jail, or no sentence at all, or a sentence with fees attached to them such as court costs, fines or restitution payments.
 In both felony and misdemeanor crimes, the judge may order monetary damages as part of the penalty.